HeatXD/duckstation-fightcade-savestates/README.md

 ![image](https://user-images.githubusercontent.com/45072324/231890877-ba54332f-f6e2-4753-8e7d-42fcde509e01.png)

+- There can only be one recursive path entry
 - Savestates MUST be created with the SCPH-7000W bios.
 - A [MD5 file hash](https://emn178.github.io/online-tools/md5_checksum.html) of the game should be supplied within the Issue.
 - ~~Savestates should be verified to be working on the current fightcade build.~~